 You don’t just wake up one day and suddenly have burnout like the common cold.
 It creeps up on us over time, which is what often makes it so difficult to recognise.
-That said, our body still gives sends us warnings – we just need to keep a lookout for them before it’s too late.
-Some common signs include:
+That said, our body still sends us warning signs – we just need to keep a lookout for them before it’s too late.
+Some common burnout signs include:

-- you constantly feel exhausted have no energy to do anything
+- Constantly feeling exhausted and having no energy to do anything

-- you experience a lack of concentration, feeling your mind zoning out on a regular basis and not being able to complete a single task
+- Experiencing a lack of concentration, feeling your mind zoning out on a regular basis and not being able to complete a single task

-- you feel irritated and frustrated for no reason, while you’re also extremely self-critical and self-doubting
+- Feeling irritated and frustrated for no reason, and extremely self-critical and self-doubting

-- you feel overwhelmed with day-to-day tasks like going food shopping or being in crowded areas
+- Feeling overwhelmed with day-to-day tasks like going food shopping or being in crowded areas

-- you’re not interested in activities that you once used to, like going cycling or swimming.
+- Feeling uninterested in activities that you once used to enjoy, like cycling or swimming

 If you feel that you’re at the end of your tether, approach your boss and ask for some flexibility.
-You could discuss the possibility of more lenient working hours or working from home, for example.
+You could discuss the possibility of more lenient working hours or a remote work arrangement, for example.
 In fact, numerous studies have proven that flexibility in the workplace often leads to more productive, loyal and happier employees.

 Sometimes, a nice long break is all you need to recharge your batteries and overcome the feeling of exhaustion.
 You’re given annual leave for a reason, so use it when you really need it – even if it’s for a staycation to catch up on some well-needed sleep.

 The ability to identify and prioritise important tasks is essential within the workplace; without it, you can easily work yourself into a real mess and waste hours on things that aren’t even necessary.
-Taking 5-10 minutes a day prioritising your to-do list will make a world of difference!
+Spending 5–10 minutes each day prioritising your to-do list will make a world of difference!

-Occasionally, a small change like moving desks, redecorating your cubicle or even adding a couple of plants is all you need to rewire your brain and remedy yourself of burnout.
-If you’re moving desks, meanwhile, try sitting next to a window with access to plenty of fresh air and daylight.
+Occasionally, a small change like moving desks, redecorating your cubicle or even adding a couple of plants to your workspace is all you need to rewire your brain and remedy yourself of burnout.
+If you’re moving your workspace, meanwhile, try sitting next to a window with access to plenty of fresh air and daylight.